Late-Night Hosts Defend The Squad by Comparing Trump to Hitler, KKK

 “First of all, there is no acceptable word for this other than racist, period” Meyers added.
 “Not racially charged or racially tinged or, as The New York Times put it, ‘Trump’s racially infused politics,’ like it’s some sort of fancy drink at a Williamsburg cocktail bar.”

-ABC’s Late Show Stephen Colbert compared Trump to the KKK.
+ABC’s Late Show host Stephen Colbert compared Trump to the KKK.

 “Of course Trump does not like the squad,” Colbert said.
 “He is the leader of the rival gang.
 The Klan.”

-Over on NBC, Seth Meyers had this to say: “I don’t know what’s more shocking, that the president sent a racist tweet or that we won’t be talking about this in two days.”
+Over on NBC, Jimmy Fallon had this to say: “I don’t know what’s more shocking, that the president sent a racist tweet or that we won’t be talking about this in two days.”

 President Trump on Tuesday continued to hammer the Democrats.
 “The Democrat Congresswomen have been spewing some of the most vile, hateful, and disgusting things ever said by a politician in the House or Senate, & yet they get a free pass and a big embrace from the Democrat Party,” Trump said.
 “Horrible anti-Israel, anti-USA, pro-terrorist & public shouting of the F…word, among many other terrible things, and the petrified Dems run for the hills.”